17 May 2017 The case for drinking coffee is stronger than ever

 Despite warnings from doctors over the years that coffee may be hard on the body, people have remained devoted to the drink.

 Luckily for them, the latest science is evolving in their favour.
-Research is showing that coffee may have net positive effects on the body after all.
+Research is showing that it may have net positive effects on the body after all.

 For years, doctors warned people to avoid coffee because it might increase the risk of heart disease and stunt growth.

-Experts also worried that coffee had damaging effects on the digestive tract, which could lead to stomach ulcers, heartburn and other ills.
+Experts also worried that it had damaging effects on the digestive tract, which could lead to stomach ulcers, heartburn and other ills.

 All of this concern emerged from studies done decades ago that compared coffee drinkers to non-drinkers on a number of health measures, including heart problems and mortality.
-Coffee drinkers, it seemed, were always worse off.
+The former, it seemed, were always worse off.

 But it turns out that coffee wasn’t really to blame.
 Those studies didn’t always control for the many other factors that could account for poor health, such as smoking, drinking and a lack of physical activity.

-If people who drank a lot of coffee also happened to have some other unhealthy habits, then it’s not clear that coffee is responsible for their heart problems or higher mortality.
+If people who drank a lot of coffee also happened to have some other unhealthy habits, then it’s not clear that it is responsible for their heart problems or higher mortality.

 Recent studies also found no significant link between the caffeine in coffee and heart-related issues such as high cholesterol, irregular heartbeats, stroke or heart attack.